Resources

 • When reviewing your submission we will consider your primary document (which varies depending on your project format) and your cover letter.
 Additional optional materials, will be reviewed as needed.

-• Grants will range in size up to a maximum of $30,000 per project.
+• Grant amounts shall vary in size up to a maximum of $30,000 (USD).
+Should multiple projects be selected as a Grant recipient, the jury will decide on the distribution of funds from the total grant pool based on the merit of each project.
 Grant amount will be determined by the jury consisting of executives from ScreenCraft.
 Any grant funds disbursed may be subject to conditions predicated upon the Recipient's fulfillment of specified requirements, whereupon disbursements shall be made in distinctly outlined installments.

 • Applications are accepted via electronic submission only.